 Seville is SO quintessentially Spanish.
 It’s got sunshine and blue skies pretty much year all round.
 It has that feisty Spanish lust for life, with flamenco, live music and buzzing tapas bars around the city.
 It’s got the gourmet vibe with fancy markets serving tasty seafood and top wines.
 It’s got an old bullfighting arena, ancient ruins and some of the most beautiful architecture in the country with Plaza De Espana and the Real Alcazar de Seville.
 It’s a longer drive than some suggested day trips, but it’s a great contrast to Malaga, so definitely worth the effort.

 To make things easier, consider booking a tour from Malaga to Seville.
-There are some great options, such as this full day tour, which includes transport on the high-speed train, a guided tour and tourist bus tickets for Seville.
+There are some great options, such as this full day tour, which includes transport, a guided tour and a stop in Ronda.

 Top Things To Do in Seville